Crimewavez/Crimewavez/README.md

 I started my programming journey *many years ago*.
 I was a **tiny boy** with a dream.
 From there, I “grew” into the average, totally uninspired coder you see before you.

 - *Insert tons of links to my generic blog posts about topics I have no idea about.*
--
-- *Insert tons of links to my social media accounts because I'm tottaly worth of following.*
+- *Insert tons of links to my social media accounts because I'm tottaly worth following.*
--
 - *Pretty graph, so you can get impressed.*